Graphic of a man thinking about pipeline generation

 1. Always be prospecting

-Many sales teams make the mistake of focusing too much on their existing leads and not enough on new prospects.
+Many sales teams focus too heavily on existing leads and neglect new prospects.

 In addition, here’s a strategy that our sales team uses at UserGems.